ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 - `p(t)` is the smooth long-term component.
 - `s(t)` is the seasonal component.
 - `l(t)` is an optional low-frequency component representing interannual variability.
-- `t` is expressed in decimal years, with `t = 0` corresponding to 1985.0 in the default framework.
+- `t` is expressed in decimal years relative to the reference year specified by the timezero variable.

 The same general formulation can be applied to CO2, δ13CO2 and Δ14CO2, while allowing observable-specific configurations.
+It could also apply to other species and isotopic variables, but it may require changing the code.

 ## Model overview